 With everybody watching, Jane scanned through the building’s scheduling application.

 “Says here that twenty new employee candidates are arriving at 10 a.m.
-Maybe they’re staffing up for second shift operations.
+Maybe they’re staffing up for second-shift operations.
 It says processing will be in the large conference room.
-I’ll maneuver one of the security bots that’s charging into that room, make it look like it’s pointing outside the window.
+I’ll maneuver one of the security bots charging into that room, making it look like it’s pointing outside the window.
 Have the stake-out crew across the road alert us if any busses or a fleet of cars arrive.”

 At 9:45 a.m., the FBI stake-out crew in an apartment building across the road signaled that a bus had arrived at the gate.
 They operated a camera drone from their apartment roof, and it hovered high over the bus.
 They reported that twenty women and two men with assault rifles stepped out of the vehicle.

-As Jane had surmised, the security robot showed the women marching into the conference room in single file order.
+As Jane had surmised, the security robot showed the women marching into the conference room in single-file order.
 Four men and two women with slightly menacing facial expressions entered the room and walked past the candidates, giving each one a quick look.
 Four of the mob staffers were Asian.

 “Agent Peng, will you listen and translate for us?”
 Carolina said.